cmpilato/worship-music/O_For_a_Thousand_Tongues/README.md

 would, and instead restructured the whole song around my additions, heavily editing the original hymn lyric and melody while trying to preserve the essence of what it said.
-The beautiful sentiment held by the original song -- to wish that one had a thousand tongues to sing God's praise all the louder! -- remains the core of this song.
+The beautiful sentiment held by the original song&mdash;to wish that one had a thousand tongues to sing God's praise all the louder!&mdash;remains the core of this song.

 ## Copyright/License